maybebyte/anthesis/gentoo-one-liners.md

 The first command prioritizes dependency count, using size as a tiebreaker.
 The second makes size the primary criterion.
-The `h` and `n` are for human-readable and numeric sorting.
+The `h` and `n` refer to human-readable and numeric sorting.

 ## Practical applications

-These commands help to identify large packages that could be replaced with lightweight alternatives, which can be useful for a number of
+These commands identify large packages you can replace with lightweight alternatives, which proves useful for several
 reasons:

 - Freeing up storage space.
 - Creating a more minimal system.

-When I was using these commands, it was to guide CFLAGS tweaking to better optimize Gentoo in a VM, since virtual machines have limited resources.
-I use a setup where video playback cannot benefit from hardware acceleration at the time of writing (Qubes OS), so I was seeing if this approach could make a difference.
-I think I did manage to gain a few FPS from this, but as I didn't benchmark it beyond comparing frame timings in mpv and the gain is relatively minor (<=10fps), I have no solid proof.
+I used these commands to guide CFLAGS tweaking to better optimize Gentoo in a VM, since virtual machines have limited resources.
+I use a setup where video playback doesn't benefit from hardware acceleration at the time of writing (Qubes OS).
+I wanted to see if this approach could make a difference.
+I think I managed to gain a few FPS (frames per second) from this, but I didn't benchmark it beyond comparing frame timings in mpv.
+The gain was relatively minor (<=10fps), so I have no solid proof.

-Though with that said, I should mention that these days I really believe in benchmarking and profiling, as they make a huge difference.
-The gains from those techniques is typically far greater than CFLAGS tweaking.
+I should mention that these days I believe strongly in benchmarking and profiling, as they make a real difference.
+The gains from those techniques typically exceed the gains from CFLAGS tweaking.